NVIDIA Tesla K80 - 24GB

 For AI / LLM Use

 Solid choice for 30B models and comfortable 14B inference.
 Older architecture may have limited software support (check CUDA compatibility).
-Datacenter card — no display output, may need aftermarket cooling.
+Datacenter card with no display output, may need aftermarket cooling.

 What Models Can It Run?